 - handful baby spinach

-- Empty the tin of refried beans into a small bowl, cover and microwave for 1½ minutes.
+- Tip the refried beans into a small bowl, cover and microwave for 1½ minutes.

 - Cook the rice according to packet instructions.

-- Whilst it is cooking, cut the cherry tomatoes into quarters and lay the tortilla wraps out ready for assembly.
+- Lay the tortilla wraps out ready for assembly.

 - Spoon a quarter of the refried beans onto each of the 4 wraps.

 - Add a quarter of the mashed avocado to each wrap.

 - Then add a quarter of the Mexican rice to each wrap.